mixpanel/docs/pages/docs/tracking-methods/integrations/tealium.md

 ![24-SuccesfulEvent](https://github.com/mixpanel/docs/assets/3978760/41d27add-4d89-424d-830e-ba978e3b17f6)

-note: you can always rename property keys' display labels [in lexicon](https://help.mixpanel.com/hc/en-us/articles/360001307806-Lexicon-Overview#adding-or-changing-descriptions)
+Note: you can always rename property keys' display labels [in lexicon](https://help.mixpanel.com/hc/en-us/articles/360001307806-Lexicon-Overview#adding-or-changing-descriptions)

-## Cross-device Tracking
+## Identifying Users

-**important:** cross device tracking assumes you know the identity of the current user.. **`identify()`** should *only* be called on "authenticated" (logged in) pages/actions.
+**Important:** cross device tracking assumes you know the identity of the current user.. **`identify()`** should *only* be called on "authenticated" (logged in) pages/actions.

-ultimately, we are trying to get Tealium to render this tag:
+Ultimately, we are trying to get Tealium to render this tag:

 ```
 mixpanel.identify(uniqueUserId)
 ```

-where `uniqueUserId` is a **string** value that refers to the **canonical user id for the current ("logged in") user.**
+Where `uniqueUserId` is a string value that refers to the canonical user id for the current ("logged in") user.

-it’s *critically* important that this value *uniquely* identifies the end-user, across all devices they may have.
+It’s critically important that this value uniquely identifies the end-user, across all devices they may have.

-**as a side note:** some customer are tempted to use an *email address* as a unique identifier; this is (generally) not a good identifier, especially if users can change their email address... the value you pass to `identify` should never *change* for a single user.
+**Note:** some customer are tempted to use an email address as a unique identifier; this is (generally) not a good identifier, especially if users can change their email address... the value you pass to `identify` should never change for a single user.

-- first, i’ll assume we have a UDO (or other javascript variable) that points to our UUID (unique user identifier)
+- Assuming we have a UDO (or other javascript variable) that points to our UUID (unique user identifier)

 ![25-IdentityStart](https://github.com/mixpanel/docs/assets/3978760/d916c42d-5055-48ee-9fc1-11c547ac3b03)

-- next, we have to tell tealium *when* to use our `identify` tag... this is similar to how we used `page_view:track` directive to tell tealium to call `.track()` on the "tealium event" "page_view" ... you will probably use some other UDO event here (like `log in` or `sign in`):
+- Next, instruct Tealium when to use our `identify` tag... this is similar to how we used `page_view:track` directive to tell tealium to call `.track()` on the "tealium event" "page_view" ... you will probably use some other UDO event here (like `log in` or `sign in`):

 ![26-IdentityMap](https://github.com/mixpanel/docs/assets/3978760/a1cc3d9e-ff89-4491-a9b5-6d565ac68b4a)

-- next, we’ll select our `id_of_user` UDO (or whatever value represents our UUID for the end user) in the dropdown and proceed to **SELECT DESTINATION**
+- Select the `id_of_user` UDO (or whatever value represents our UUID for the end user) in the dropdown and proceed to **SELECT DESTINATION**

 ![27-IdentityAdd](https://github.com/mixpanel/docs/assets/3978760/202e8a8c-8229-4c20-b8e8-5bf468e1d95b)

-- finally, we map the `id_of_user` value to `event parameters` for the `identify` event and choose the specific parameter `unique ID` ... then click **ADD**
+- Finally, map the `id_of_user` value to `event parameters` for the `identify` event and choose the specific parameter `unique ID` ... then click **ADD**

 ![28-IdentityFinish](https://github.com/mixpanel/docs/assets/3978760/89ae1139-7c65-4cf7-af0c-d8f6076a351c)

-a final implementation of mixpanel within Tealium might look like this:
+A final implementation of mixpanel within Tealium might look like this:

 ![29-SampleComplete](https://github.com/mixpanel/docs/assets/3978760/7f5426d4-bbe3-4686-bfcd-e776b4475482)